anabsentone/stream/README.md

 ## About the Monthly Vote

-Use command !monthly in chat for a link to this page.

 TL;DR:
 1. You submit items.
 2. You vote on the items.
 3. I do the items.

-\
-\
 At the beginning of each month, stream community members may vote on items that I will do:
 1. Each individual submits a response to a survey containing an instruction of a task for me to do.
 2. I review and transfer the submissions into a poll (Note: anything that could violate the law or could ruin me physically, financially, or professionally will automatically be excluded).